 Keeping it Ol’ Skool

-The main selling-point on this game is time-travelling.
+The main selling-point of this game is Time-Travel.
 Time is a big theme in this game.
 Dr.Eggman has manipulated time in order to conduct his schemes and its up to Sonic to stop him.
 Each level has four different Time Zones.
-While, the level structure stays the same throughout, the scenery (and audio track) changes to suit the timeline.
+While, the level structure stays the same throughout, the scenery and audio track changes to suit the timeline.
 Each time you start off in the Present version.
 In order to time travel, Sonic has to run past a Time Post which are scattered around the levels.
 Once collected, Sonic needs to run with enough speed for a certain amount of time in order to break the Time barrier, which is more difficult than it sounds.
 Sonic can travel to the “Future” or “Past” depending on the Time Post he got.
 Collecting a future Time Post will lead you to Bad Future.
 A post-apocalyptic world where Eggman rules.
 Literally.
-In order to prevent such a thing from happening, Sonic must travel to the Past.
+In order to prevent such a terrible thing from happening, Sonic must travel to the Past.
 These level have a more relaxed, prehistoric-vibe.
 In the Past, if you find and destroy a certain robot generator, randomly hidden in each level, this would create Good Future.
 Good Future is a perfect utopia where Eggman has been defeated, all his badniks are eliminated and the level becomes a massive celebration.
-It’s pretty cool actually seeing the results of your labor and you can’t help but feel proud just by reaching Good Future as it is not easy to do.
+The music all joyous and what have you.
+It’s pretty satisfying actually seeing the results of your labor and you can’t help but feel proud just by reaching Good Future as it is not easy to do.
 Time travelling is a clever way of promoting exploration within the game and it is also a nice change from the usual “run to the end” goal.
 Still, you don’t have to do any of this time-traveling malarkey and could just complete the level the usual way but you really would be missing out on what makes this game special.

 Bonus Stages, Tails and other Stuff